igors96/PokerHand/Tiebreaker_comparisons.md

 ![DataH](https://user-images.githubusercontent.com/67437213/160717510-3a182d88-0908-4f5c-aae2-b5e52b2c879d.JPG)

 ### Tie-breaker and comparisons of two hands
+In this section of the code, there are two methods that are correlated: tie_breaker() and compare_with().
+First, let's talk about compare_with().
+This method receives a second hand, that'll be compared with the first hand by the hand rank.
+If there's a tie, the method tie_breaker() is called and returns a global variable named "decision", which is used in the method compare_with() to define if the first hand wins or loses to the second hand.

 ``` python
    def tie_breaker(self, hand2:str = None):
       self.hand2: str = hand2
       global decision